FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 ```

 A Makefile contains rules and recipes.
-A rule says how
+A rule states how
 to make or remake certain files that are called the
-rule's targets.
+rule targets.
 Recipes are written in shell syntax
 and used to call compilers and commands.
 In order to
-distinguish them from rules, one always indents recipes
+distinguish these from rules, one always indents recipes
-by tabs.
+through use of tabs.
 If you are using the neovim editor, you can
 issue a tab by pressing Ctrl-v TAB.

 A variable is an id defined in a makefile to represent